Andreinecula98/RESTful-API-Catalog_Product/README.md

 The 'php_project_catalog' folder it is the first alternative which have the Task1.

-The next folder, 'php_project_catalog_update' contain The both first and second Tasks For protection i've used JWT.
+The next folder, 'php_project_catalog_update' contain both, first and second Tasks For protection i've used JWT.

 I have attached the datebase also, 'catalog_product'